Native American Warriors Honored With Memorial

 “Natives have long stepped up to serve their country.
 It goes back before there was a United States,” he told the Washington Post.
 “We’ve had to be warriors to defend our homeland, whether it was defending our hunting grounds from other tribes or from when nonwhites came in.”

 The memorial is designed so a flame can be lit for ceremonies.
-Four lances will be placed around the edges of the memorial to allow veterans, family members and tribal leaders to tie cloths for prayers and healing — a Native American tradition.
+Four lances will be placed around the edges of the memorial to allow veterans, family members, and tribal leaders to tie cloths for prayers and healing — a Native American tradition.